Phasis

 Phasis100 %

-Phasis sits ahead of every production JavaScript engine on raw conformance — including V8, SpiderMonkey, and JavaScriptCore.
-Those engines each carry a small residual gap (newly-landed proposals, rare edge cases under construction) that Phasis closes by virtue of being a single-purpose conformance-first implementation.
+Those engines each carry a small residual gap (newly-landed proposals, rare edge cases under construction).
+Phasis closes the gap by virtue of being a single-purpose conformance-first implementation.

 ./vendor/bin/test262 --jobs 4